kobenairb/opt-65816/Readme.md

 ### Memory checker using valgrind

-If you want to modify the code, you can use this make command.
+If you want to modify the code, you can use this make command to test memory leaks.

 ```
 make valgrind